Easy Tips for Packing Light

 Use Refillable Containers

-Refillable travel-size bottles for toiletry bag items is one of the easiest ways to pack light.
+Refillable travel-size bottles for toiletry bag items are one of the easiest ways to pack light.
 You can squeeze in your favorite shampoo or shaving cream, only bringing the amount you’ll need for your trip.

 These bottles are made of flexible rubber, so there’s no chance of cracking.
 You can even get wide-top travel containers for things like makeup or hair gel.

 If you normally bring your full-size toiletry bottles, this simple tip has already saved you a ton of space and weight.
 It’s quite inefficient to bring large bottles of liquids that you only need a small amount of!

 One of my favorite tips for packing light is to use an atomizer, so I can bring just enough fragrance needed for my trip.
 Atomizers have a port that accepts the nozzle of larger fragrance bottles.

 There’s no need to carry those large (and expensive) glass bottles for a short-term vacation.
 They make your bag much heavier, they could break in transit or even be taken away by security if packed in the wrong bag.